[API] Admin can prevent reuse by cancelling a completed container

 Now that that's not an error, this part of the test seems superfluous, given the successful Cancel() calls above.
 Might as well remove it.
 Maybe check the returned error message in one of the non-nil error cases above instead?

-#11 Updated by Eric Biagiotti about 1 month ago
+#11 Updated by Eric Biagiotti over 2 years ago

 Addressed the comments from note 10, rebased on master, and squashed into one commit at 30fc42873b2c82e72a95393eb053abf1f7052618